OctaDist/OctaDist.github.io/index.md

 ```
 @misc{KetkaewOctaDist2019,
-    author = {Rangsiman Ketkaew and Yuthana Tantirungrotechai and David J. Harding and Phimphaka Harding, Guillaume Chastanet, Philippe Guionneau and and Mathieu Marchivie},
+    author = {Rangsiman Ketkaew and Yuthana Tantirungrotechai and Phimphaka Harding and Guillaume Chastanet and Philippe Guionneau and Mathieu Marchivie and David J. Harding},
     title = {OctaDist: A tool for calculating distortion parameters in coordination complexes},
     url = {https://octadist.github.io},
     year = {2019},